 Ensure a warm welcome

-Don’t leave off the gardening
+Don’t ignore the gardening

 Layers of leaves, overgrown lawns or weeds can easily detract from a great outdoor space.
 A quick sweep, mow or rake at the weekend should ensure viewers see the best bits, and demonstrates your outdoor space is well maintained.
-Don’t forget paths or drives either, and try to keep your front step(s) and/or porch free of leaves to create the right first impression.
+Don’t forget paths or drives either, and try to keep your front step(s) free of leaves to create the right first impression.

 Drive home your advantage